chrishefele/kaggle-sample-code/README.md

 ![](images/kaggle.png)

-This repo contains some of the code I've written for Kaggle's Machine Learning competitions in 2010-2016.
+This repo contains some of the code I've written for Kaggle's Machine Learning competitions during my most active period (2010-2016).

-During that time, I gained a Kaggle Competitions Grandmaster rating and was once ranked as the #4 competitor.
+During that time, I gained a Kaggle Competitions Grandmaster rating and was once ranked as the #4 competitor (99.99th percentile).
+Unfortunately, the ranking algorithm incorporates a time decay so my current rating has dropped recently.
 For more information about my work on Kaggle, see: https://www.kaggle.com/chefele These competitions were certainly very educational & a lot of fun.